Tarryn Thomas: Legal issues and AFL suspension

 In 2023, Thomas was charged with threatening to distribute an intimate image; he was later stood down by the club; he was offered a diversion programme, and Thomas was ordered to pay $1,000 to charity.
 The charge was Thomas's second over the 2022–23 AFL off-season after he was previously caught driving while his licence was suspended.
 Additionally, in a now-deleted Instagram video posted by Thomas, he appeared to have his feet up on a Mercedes dashboard while driving.

 At the start of 2024, Thomas was found to have engaged in inappropriate behaviour towards a woman, which followed a long list of off-field controversies and indiscretions.
 He received an 18-game suspension from the AFL, which was subsequently followed by North Melbourne’s decision to sever ties with Thomas ahead of the 2024 AFL season.

 In May 2024, Essendon coach Brad Scott said in a televised press interview that Thomas was a "good person" and "deserved a second chance".
 The comment was slammed by the public at large and by media personalities such as former AFL champion Jimmy Bartel, himself a staunch campaigner against domestic violence.

 Prior to the start of the 2025 VFL season, the Northern Bullants expressed interest in signing Thomas.
 Following criticism on social media and amid the threat of losing sponsors and members, the club's board ultimately chose not to proceed with signing Thomas after a meeting held on 23 February 2025.

 In May 2025, Thomas was arrested in Melbourne for possession of a drug of dependence.
-Charges are pending.